NSSL-SJTU/HermesSim/README.md

 This script takes the following files as inputs:
 1. a dataset description csv file that contains the indices of all functions in the dataset;
-2. and a folder of files that contain the CFGs of functions;
+2. and a folder of files that contain the CFGs of functions (refer to [DBs](https://github.com/Cisco-Talos/binary_function_similarity/tree/main/DBs) to download these files for Dataset-1);

 You can refer [binary_function_similarity](https://github.com/Cisco-Talos/binary_function_similarity) to figure out how to generate these artifacts for customized datasets.